 Food Allergy Symptoms or Food Intolerance?

 Food intolerance is one of the main causes for health problems of any kind.
-Finding relief to food intolerance and food allegies means treating the cause.
+Finding relief to food intolerance and food allergies means treating the cause.
 We may sneeze or itch after eating certain foods, we may have an increase in phlegm in our throat or stomach pain, gas, bloating.
-Many of us have reactions to foods and think that simply removing the food(s) from our diet is the answer.
-The cure, however, can be found by asking WHY we have these food reactions.
+Many of us have reactions to foods and think that simply removing the food(s) from our diet.
+The answer, however, can be found by asking WHY we have these food reactions.